weallwegot/conversation-analytics/README.md

 obtain your text conversations as .txt by running the shell script in [this project, titled Baskup](https://github.com/PeterKaminski09/baskup) .
+If you want to access the visualization (you do) then you will need bokeh and its dependencies:
+- NumPy
+- Jinja2
+- Six
+- Requests
+- Tornado >= 4.0
+- PyYaml
+- DateUtil
+- Bokeh

+This is best done if you have conda installed and can be done with the simple command:
+`conda install bokeh`

 # sample data output